 Grate the comté cheese and set aside.

-Cook bacon, allow it to cool, crumble into pieces and set aside.
+Cook bacon, allow it to cool, break into large pieces the size of lardons and set aside.

 Step 2: Cook the pasta